aabeliuk/Algorithmic-Matching-Exp/README.md

 ```

 ### Reproduction Instruction
-To reproduce all the figures in the manuscript (except example 2), once dependencies are installed, type:
+To reproduce all the figures in the manuscript (except, example 2), once dependencies are installed, type:
 ```
 setwd("<path-to-repo>/Code/")
 source('plot.R')